Select Entry Accelerated Learning Program (SEALP)

 - to guarantee proficiency in the basic curriculum

-- to provide an opportunity for highly talented and motivated students to undertake a school program that meets their specific needs.
+- to provide an opportunity for highly talented and motivated students to undertake a school program that meets their specific needs (including post Year 3 SEAL).

 Students in this program complete the schools Year 7-10 curriculum in three years instead of the usual four.